Faustina Kowalska: Vilnius and meeting Sopoćko

 The first Mass during which the Divine Mercy image was displayed occurred on 28 April 1935, the second Sunday of Easter, and was attended by Kowalska.
 It was also the celebration of the end of the Jubilee of the Redemption by Pope Pius XI.

-On 13 September 1935, while still in Vilnius, Kowalska wrote of a vision about the Chaplet of Divine Mercy in her diary (Notebook I, Item 476).
+On 13 and 14 September 1935, while still in Vilnius, Kowalska wrote of two visions about the Chaplet of Divine Mercy in her diary (Notebook I, Items 474 to 476).
+According to her, the chaplet prayers and structure were dictated to her directly by Jesus Christ, who granted several promises to its recitation.
 The chaplet is about a third of the length of the Rosary.
 Kowalska wrote that the purpose for the chaplet's prayers for mercy is threefold: to obtain mercy, to trust in Christ's mercy, and to show mercy to others.

 In November 1935, Kowalska wrote the rules for a new contemplative religious congregation devoted to the Divine Mercy.
 In December, she visited a house in Vilnius that she said she had seen in a vision as the first convent for the congregation.

 In January 1936, Kowalska went to see Jałbrzykowski to discuss a new congregation for Divine Mercy.
-However, he reminded her that she was perpetually vowed to her current order.
-In March 1936, Kowalska told her superiors that she was thinking of leaving the order to start a new one that was specifically devoted to Divine Mercy, but she was transferred to Walendów, southwest of Warsaw.
+However, he reminded her that she was perpetually vowed to her current congregation.
+In March 1936, Kowalska told her superiors that she was thinking of leaving the congregation to start a new one that was specifically devoted to Divine Mercy, but she was transferred to Walendów, southwest of Warsaw.
 She reported that Jesus had said to her: "My Daughter, do whatever is within your power to spread devotion to My Divine Mercy, I will make up for what you lack."